brianglass/anastasis/files/ProdigalE.md

 The depth of sin ever holds me fast, and a tempest of transgressions drags me down.
 Pilot me, Christ my God, to the harbour of life and save me, King of glory.

-I have wickedly squandered my FatherÂ’s wealth, and reduced to poverty, I am filled with shame, enslaved to fruitless thoughts.
-Therefore I cry to you who love humankind, Â‘Take pity on me and save meÂ’.
+I have wickedly squandered my Father’s wealth, and reduced to poverty, I am filled with shame, enslaved to fruitless thoughts.
+Therefore I cry to you who love humankind, ‘Take pity on me and save me’.

 I am wasted with starvation of every good, and estranged from you, O Christ supremely good.
 Take pity on me as I now return, and save me as I sing the praise of your love for humankind.